KapuluruBhuvaneswariVspdbct/Executive_insights_dashboard/README.md

-# 📊 EXECUTIVE SALES ANLYTIICS  Dashboard – Tableau Integration (HTML + Bootstrap)
+# 📊 EXECUTIVE SALES ANLYTIICS  Dashboard – Tableau

 This project presents an interactive **HR Analytics Dashboard** built with **Tableau Public** and embedded seamlessly using **HTML**, **Bootstrap**, and **JavaScript**.
 It allows users to switch between key HR insights like product data, customer breakdowns, and yearly trends with one-click navigation.